midtown-ai/glossary/_posts/2023-03-10-history-of-ai.markdown

 # History of AI

+ * 1927       - [Metropolis][Metropolis Movie]
- * 1930-      - Computer for computation
+ * 1930-      - Computer = mechanical machines for computation
  * 1943       - [Perceptron] invented by McCulloch and Pitts.
  * 1950       - [Turing Test] authored by [Alan Turing][Alan Turing Person] and published in the "Computing Machinery and Intelligence" paper
- * 1956       - The [Dartmouth workshop] in Hanover: Birth of "Artificial Intelligence"
+ * 1956       - The [Dartmouth workshop] in Hanover: Birth of "Artificial Intelligence", not "Thinking Machines", "Automata Theory", ...
  * 1974, 1980 - First [AI Winter] = promised results failed to materialize, funding for AI disappeared
 > "AI requires computer power the same way that aircraft require horsepower"
  * 1980       - AI boom with [Expert Systems][Expert System] based on knowledge base and logic (if-then rules)